ntampellini/TSCoDe/README.md

 ### Example

+    NOOPT DIST(a

 ### Input formatting
 The program input (`myinput.txt`) can be any text file.
-Syntax is
-- wd
+Syntax:
+- Any blank line will be ignored
+- Any line starting with `#` will be ignored
 -

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.